-- Target 580 Occultations
+--- Target 580 Occultations

-- Metop-B Total Occs in Month Metop-B Daily Average - Note that, as of January 2018, the target number of occultations has been increased from 500 to 580, based on availability experienced to date.
+Note that, as of January 2018, the target number of occultations was increased from 500 to 580, based on availability experienced to date.

 Metop, Suomi-NPP & NOAA GDS → HIRS Level 1B BUFR Products

 The High Resolution Infrared Radiation Sounder (HIRS) measures incident radiation using 19 infrared channels and 1 visible channel, providing information on the atmosphere's vertical temperature profile and water vapour from the Earth's surface to an altitude of about 40 km.
 Level 1B products are derived from the data generated by the instruments onboard both Metop-A/B and NOAA-19 satellites.